 - Bring water to a boil on medium heat.
-Once it has reached a boil, cover and remove from heat.
-Let sit off heat for 10-12 minutes.
+Once it has reached a boil, cover it and remove it from the heat.
+Let sit off of the heat for 10-12 minutes.

-- Dump hot water from pot, fill with cold water, and let cool for an additional few minutes.
+- Dump hot water from the pot, fill it with cold water, and let cool for an additional few minutes.

-- Shell your eggs and place in a bowl.
+- Shell your eggs and place them in a bowl.
 Chop up with a fork and mix in mayo.
 Add salt and pepper.
-Serve warm, or place in fridge to serve cold.
+Serve warm, or place in the fridge to serve cold.

 Nutrition information is automatically calculated, so should only be used as an approximation.